Rand-ludtke/rand-dnd/content/towns and cities/GoldFall/Buildings.md

 #### **The Market District**

-This lively and colorful part of the city houses Goldfall’s bustling markets, food stalls, and commercial centers.
-A melting pot of traders, adventurers, and locals.

 - **[[The Coral Market]]**
     A vibrant market selling oceanic treasures like pearls and rare fish.
 - **[[The Saltwater Spire]]**